pdnpa/AONB-Land-Management-Data/README.md

 # AONB-Land-Management-Data
-A repo to include data for Land Management Schemes in AONBs cut by PDNPA
+A repo to include data for Land Management Schemes in AONBs cut by PDNPA.

 This is a reproducible data dictionary based on a python script to scrape Natural England open data in order to perform analysis for AONB areas.
 As this is a script, it can be re-run as and when the data is updated through ESRI ARCGIS.
 Moreover, this analysis is reproducible meaning this analysis can be copied or investigated and improved on.

-For further details contact;
+If you notice an error :) or want further details contact;

 [david.alexander@peakdistrict.gov.uk](mailto:david.alexander@peakdistrict.gov.uk)